lupyuen/lupyuen.github.io/src/spi.md

 __For every chunk of SPI Transfer (max 2048 bytes):__

-We create the DMA Requests for each chunk of SPI Transmit and SPI Receive...
+We create the DMA Requests for each chunk of SPI Transmit and SPI Receive (max 2048 bytes)...

 ```c
     for (i = 0; i < count; i++) {